WQPM

 WQPM (1300 AM) is a radio station airing a classic country format.
 Licensed to Princeton, Minnesota, United States, the station serves the St. Cloud area.
-The station is currently owned by Milestone Radio LLC.
+The station is currently owned by Dennis and Lucas Carpenter, through licensee Milestone Radio LLC.

+Radio station KPCS 89.7 licensed to Princeton, shares its tower with WQPM.

 History

+WQPM signed on June 28, 1967.
+It was initially licensed for 500 watts, but upgraded to 1,000 watts in 1968.

+In the 1980s, WQPM AM was simulcast on FM at 106.3 (now KLCI on 106.1).
+WQPM-FM at the time, was licensed for 3,000 watts, covering much the same area as its AM counterpart.
+The format at the time was much the same as it is today.

-On September 13, 2018, WQPM changed formats from oldies to classic hits, branded as "Killer Bee Radio".
+On September 13, 2018, WQPM changed formats from The Big Q (oldies) to classic hits, branded as "Killer Bee Radio".

 On December 21, 2019, the station began stunting.

-On January 1, 2020, the station returned to being known as The Big Q, playing oldies music.
+On January 1, 2020, the station returned to The Big Q, playing oldies music once again.
+It was at the time a simulcast of WLKX-FM in Forest Lake.

-On February 13, 2022, WQPM changed their format from oldies to a simulcast of classic country-formatted KLCI 106.1 FM Elk River, branded as "Total Country Bob FM".
+On February 13, 2022, WQPM changed its format from oldies to a simulcast of classic country-formatted KLCI 106.1 FM Elk River, branded as "Total Country Bob FM".
 Big Q Radio, however, continues streaming oldies on the internet: Big Q Live, as well as on KDDG & KLCI 105.5 & 106.1 HD3.

+Sister station WLKX in Forest Lake also joined the BOB-FM network.

+The station is an affiliate of the Minnesota Lynx basketball team, and games are broadcast on KLCI, as well as its sister stations.